Algebraic interaction strength for translation surfaces with multiple singularities: Bouw-M oller surfaces

 Roughly speaking, the idea of \cite{BP24} was to compensate the loss in the count of intersections for odd saddle connections by an adequate length estimate.
 In order to obtain the upper bound for Theorem \ref{theo:BM}, we provide the following length estimate, whose proof is similar in spirit to that of Proposition \ref{prop:study_lengths}.

 \begin{Prop} Let $m,n \geq 8$ Let $\alpha$ be a saddle connection on the Bouw-M\"oller surface $S_{m,n}$ which is not a side of $P(0)$ or $P(m-1)$, we have

 \end{Prop} \begin{Rema} This proposition is stated for $m \geq 8$ and $n \geq 8$ for simplicity.
-For $3 \leq m \leq 7$, the same Proposition holds but there are more cases to consider and we will omit these cases for simplicity.
-In the case $n < 8$, the same proposition should hold up to small modifications (except for $(m,n)=(2,4)$ or $(3,4)$): for example, the short diagonals of $P(0)$ (resp. $P(m-1)$) do not satisfy \eqref{eq:length_estimate_BM}. \end{Rema} \begin{Rema} When $m=2$ there are saddle connections that correspond to the type (2) saddle connections on the regular $n-$gon described in Section \ref{sec:outline} which do not satisfy Equation \eqref{eq:length_estimate_BM}.
+For $3 \leq m \leq 7$, a similar Proposition holds but there are more cases to consider and we will omit these cases for simplicity.
+In the case $n < 8$, apart from the cases $(m,n)=(2,4)$ or $(3,4)$ the same proposition should also hold up to small modifications: for example, the short diagonals of $P(0)$ (resp. $P(m-1)$) do not satisfy \eqref{eq:length_estimate_BM} and would have to be considered separately in the whole argument, as we did with the curves of type (2) for the regular $n-$gons. \end{Rema} \begin{Rema} When $m=2$ there are saddle connections similar to the type (2) saddle connections on the regular $n-$gon which do not satisfy Equation \eqref{eq:length_estimate_BM}.
 If fact, for $m=2$ and $n \geq 10$, the proof of Proposition \ref{prop:study_lengths} extends directly and shows that these saddle connections are the only additional exception up to symmetry (there is no need to consider the analog of saddle connections of type $(3)$ on the double regular $n-$gon).
 Furthermore, an analysis of the possible cases as done in Section \ref{sec:conclusion} for the $(4m+2)-$gon directly yields the conclusion of Theorem \ref{theo:BM} for $m=2$ (assuming $n \geq 10$ is even). \end{Rema}